wbamberg/idl-reference/docs/nsITooltipListener.md

 Called when a tooltip should be displayed.

-@param aXCoords The tooltip left edge X coordinate.
-@param aYCoords The tooltip top edge Y coordinate.
-@param aTipText The text to display in the tooltip, typically obtained
-       from the TITLE attribute of the node (or containing parent)
-       over which the pointer has been positioned.

 @note
 Coordinates are specified in pixels, relative to the top-left
 corner of the browser area.

-@return <code>NS_OK</code> if the tooltip was displayed.

 #### Parameters ####